dmbarbour/glas/docs/GlasZero.md

         macro try-then-else ...
         ...

 Macros are statically evaluated by the g0 language module's compile program and at least have access to log and load effects.
-The compiler may handle additional effects internally, e.g. to manage quotas, disable a warning, enable an experimental optimization, or even to apply a compiler's internal optimizer to an arbitrary program value.
+The compiler may handle additional effects, e.g. to manage quotas, disable a warning, enable an experimental optimization, or apply the compiler's built-in optimizer to a program value.

 ## Local Variables